Samuel Shoemaker (mayor): Biography

-Samuel Shoemaker was born in 1725 in Philadelphia.
+Shoemaker was born in 1725 in Philadelphia.
 His parents were Benjamin Shoemaker and Sarah Coates.
 Benjamin was politically active in Philadelphia, serving three times as the city's major, between 1743 and 1760.
 The Shoemaker family was descended from a German family from Cresheim in Germany.

-Early in his career, Samuel was an attorney with the Pennsylvania Land Company in London. he was also a founder of Pennsylvania Hospital, the first hospital in the United States.
+Early in his career, Shoemaker was an attorney with the Pennsylvania Land Company in London. he was also a founder of Pennsylvania Hospital, the first hospital in the United States.
 In 1755, was elected as a common councilman and in 1766 was elected to the Board of Aldermen.
 In 1767, he became the city treasurer, taking over from his father.
-Shoemaker was elected as mayor on October 3, 1769 and was re-elected the following year.
+Shoemaker was elected as mayor on October 3, 1769, and was re-elected the following year.
 After his term as mayor, he joined the Pennsylvania Provincial Assembly in 1771.
 He was elected as a member to the American Philosophical Society in 1769.

 Shoemaker was a loyalist during the American Revolution.
 In 1777, he was arrested but was not deported to Virginia when he promised to confine himself to his house and not communicate with the British.
 After the capture of Philadelphia by the British Army in late 1777, Shoemaker served as a justice under the occupation.
 In June 1778, British General Henry Clinton took over command and ordered his troops to abandon Philadelphia and reinforce New York City after the British defeat at the Battle of Saratoga.
 Shoemaker and other loyalists accompanied the army north.
 In New York, Shoemaker reportedly helped obtain the release of some American prisoners in the city with the help of his relationships.

 The Treaty of Paris ended the American Revolution in September 1783 and, in November of that year, the British Army withdrew from New York.
 Shoemaker and his son Edward sailed for England with the British.
 Because of his loyalism, Shoemaker was considered to have committed treason and, as a result, much of his property was seized by the American government in 1783 and sold.
 The conclusion of the peace treaties preserved the remainder of his property.
 While in England, he became friends with Benjamin West, a Pennsylvania-born artist known for his scenes including, The Death of Nelson.
 Shoemaker's diary recorded a meeting with King George III that West arranged.

 In 1789, Shoemaker returned to Pennsylvania.
 On October 10, 1800, Shoemaker died in Philadelphia.